digital-work-lab/open-source-project/index.md

 ## Goals

-- **Hands-on experience** as a contributor and maintainer of a real open-source project.
+- **Hands-on experience** as a contributor and maintainer of a real open source project.
 - **Python coding** with emphasis on Python **packages**, **code quality** and **continuous integration**.
-- **Collaborative teamwork** using modern open-source workflows through Git and GitHub.
+- **Collaborative teamwork** using modern open source workflows through Git and GitHub.

 ## Outline